-CUDA compute sanitizer: correctness debugging
+CUDA compute sanitizer: correctness debugging¶

 Scope: compute-sanitizer and its four tools (memcheck, racecheck, initcheck, synccheck) for catching out-of-bounds accesses, shared-memory data races, uninitialized global reads, and invalid synchronization in custom kernels before they silently corrupt results.
+For faults that already crashed the process, see CUDA-GDB and GPU core dumps; for performance rather than correctness, Nsight.

 flowchart TB